b97jre/RNAannotation/transcript2aminoAcid.md

 Different code for how to run program
 =====================================

-Remember to write proper explanation in the markdown files that belong the to the script file.

 Everythin here is specified how to run on uppmax.
 Lets start there and push for generality later.